terra-money/mantlemint/README.md

 - `$HOME/config/app.toml`; you can reuse `app.toml` you're using with core
 - Environment variables; mantlemint specific runtime variables to configure various properties of mantlemint.
 Examples as follows

+> Make sure you separate `MANTLEMINT_HOME` from other mantlemint instances, or core.
+Doing so may result in an undefined behaviour.

 ```sh
 # Location of genesis file
 GENESIS_PATH=config/genesis.json \